-Minimum passing grade for each course during the didactic year is a "C" (i.e., 75% or above) and an overall GPA of 3.0 must be maintained for each term in the didactic year.
-Failure of a course will result in the student being placed on Academic Probation.
+Failure of a course will result in the student being placed on Academic Probation regardless of the student's term GPA.
 The student will be followed by the ASRC and will meet with the student advisor and director of academic success to outline the remediation plan.
-The student will then complete a comprehensive remediation exam, which must be completed within ten (10) calendar days of the notification of course failure.

-Failure of the comprehensive course exam will result in failure to progress to the next term and referral to the ASRC for recommendation of deceleration or dismissal.
+The student will then complete a comprehensive remediation exam, which must be completed before the start of the next term.
+Failure of the comprehensive course exam will result in failure to progress to the next term and referral to the ASRC for recommendation of deceleration.
 Passing the comprehensive exam will allow the student to progress to the next term, however, the student will remain on Academic Probation.

-No more than two (2) failing courses can be remediated during one term.
-Failure of more than two (2) courses during any term will result in a recommendation for dismissal.
+No more than one (1) failed course can be remediated during a single term.
+Failure of more than one (1) course in a single term will result in referral to ASRC with recommendation for dismissal.